 And more importantly, there is no database of their information and their interests so that the brands can check their targeted audience.

-The situation is different with the digital product sampling.
-The potential customers write a feedback from their homes' comfort after testing the product in no hurry, sending it through a digital product sampling platform where all the data about them is available.
+The situation is different from the digital product sampling.
+The potential customers write a feedback from their homes comfort after testing the product in no hurry, sending it through a digital product sampling platform where all the data about them is available.

 How can companies sample their product on the digital platform?

 Product sampling platforms connect brands and companies to their targeted customers.

 - The platforms send samples to users on their database whose description matches the persona based on the details.

 - The users test the product, consider it, and answer the survey questionnaire the brand has asked about their experience.